Gavin Sheets Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.94 team ERA ranks 10th among all league pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (115 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs allowed (115 total, 1.3 per game).

-- His most recent time out was on Friday against the Boston Red Sox, when the right-hander threw six innings, surrendering four earned runs while giving up five hits.
+- His most recent appearance was on Friday against the Boston Red Sox, when the righty threw six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.